burakbengi/bengilaw-jekyll/_staff_members/john-doe.md

 credentials: LLM
 phone_extension: '11'
 ---
-With an interest in employment law, John works tirelessly to improve workplaces.
+With an interest in property law, John works tirelessly to improve workplaces.